 The deadlines for assignments are firm.
+It is your responsibility to ensure that files are correctly uploaded to Canvas: if an incorrect file is uploaded to Canvas, points can still be deducted for late work.
 If you miss the submission deadline, you will lose % points from your assignment grade for each day your work is turned in late.
 Work submitted: